 DO: Wash no more than twice a day with very mild foaming cleansers.

 2. Don’t miss out on hydrationYou might be tempted to miss this part, but adding hydration won’t overload oily skin.
 In fact it’s essential.
 Oil and water are two different parts of skin’s defence mechanisms.
 Oily skin needs hydration to stay plump and healthy.
 Humectants like hyaluronic acid, which draw water to the skin, are ideal.

 DO: Use lightweight hydration and hyaluronic-based serums daily.
 Avoid occlusive formulas containing mineral oils or petrolatum that seal skin and clog pores.

-Don’t be afraid to use oilIn the same way that washing away oil zaps skin into producing more, adding oil to your regime can help restore balance to skin by calming down overproduction.
-Nutrient-rich oils are also packed with calming, antibacterial and anti-inflammatory properties, along with skin-loving fatty acids, vitamins, minerals, amino acids and soothing antioxidants.
+3. Don’t be afraid to use oilIn the same way that stripping away oil kickstarts skin into producing even more, adding oil to your regime can help restore balance by calming down overproduction.
+Nutrient-rich plant oils are packed with antibacterial and anti-inflammatory properties, along with fatty acids, vitamins, minerals, amino acids and soothing antioxidants.

-DO: Use lightweight oils that leave skin feeling fresh, and don’t clog pores or leave a greasy residue.
+DO: Use lightweight oils that leave skin fresh and don’t clog pores or leave a greasy residue.
 The best oils for oily skin?
-Jojoba, technically a wax ester and the closest thing to human sebum, is rapidly absorbed and helps regulate oil production.
+Jojoba, technically a wax ester and the closest thing to human sebum, is rapidly absorbed and can help regulate oil production.
 Packed with linoleic acid and antioxidant polyphenols grapeseed oil is naturally anti-microbial, purifying, soothing and astringent.
 And what's on the no list?
 Coconut oil.
 This popular oil is too heavy for oily skin and will block pores.